Welcome to your new home

 A defect is a repair or problem with the structure, components, or finishes, which can be reasonably attributed to the builder.

-Any defects should be reported to your customer service team.
-They will liaise directly with the builder.
+Any defects should be reported to our customer service team.
+They'll liaise directly with the builder.

-If a builder attends a defect repair, and it is apparent it is due to action by the owner, the builder will charge the landlord for attending and for any works carried out.
+If a builder attends a defect repair, and it's apparent it's due to action by the owner, the builder will charge the landlord for attending and for any works carried out.
 If the owner is insistent that the problem reported is a genuine defect, a representative from your landlord will attend the property and give their opinion as to whose responsibility the repair is.

 Typical instances of non-defective repairs that builders are asked to attend include: